chef/concrete/README.md

 #### Travis CI ####

-Concrete will attempt to pull in cached PLTs from S3 when running on Travis CI.They're built for Travis, so they won't be downloaded locally.
+Concrete will attempt to pull in cached PLTs from S3 when running on Travis CI.
+They're built for Travis, so they won't be downloaded locally.
 We got them here:
 [ESL/erlang-plts](https://github.com/esl/erlang-plts).
 Thanks ESL!